Philippines chides China for 'stirring up trouble' in South China Sea | Law-Order

 Australia and Southeast Asian nations on Wednesday called for restraint in the contested South China Sea and adherence to a "rules-based" order in the Indo-Pacific.
 "We encourage all countries to avoid any unilateral actions that endanger peace, security and stability in the region," they said in a joint statement after a three-day meeting.

 A spokesperson for the Chinese foreign ministry said the situation was generally stable and China's position on the Second Thomas Shoal was consistent and clear.
-The U.S. State Department said it stands by the Philippines following "provocative actions" by China.
+"We stand with our Philippine allies," a Pentagon spokesman said on Wednesday, a day after the U.S. State Department reiterated its support and cited China's "provocative actions."

 The Philippines and United States have a Mutual Defence Treaty binding them to defend each other if attacked, raising the stakes in a region where tensions have simmered for decades over Beijing's claims to territory in the South China Sea, a key conduit for global commerce.
 Philippine officials on Wednesday said invoking that pact would be a serious matter, although consultations were taking place between both countries.